-Analysis of results and challenges: The preliminary 2014 rate is 71.2% (7,025 graduates of 9,871 cohort members).
+Analysis of results and challenges: The preliminary 2015 rate is 75.7% (7,324 graduates of 9,677 cohort members).

-Under the Four Year Adjusted Cohort Graduation Rate method, a Cohort Year is assigned each first time 9th grade student with the expectation that the student will graduate within four years.
+Under the Four Year Adjusted Cohort Graduation Rate method, a Cohort Year is assigned to each first time 9th grade student with the expectation that the student will graduate within four years.
 For instance, a student who entered 9th grade in the 2010-2011 school year would be considered part of the 2014 Cohort.
 A student may be added to the cohort via a transfer into the public school system or removed from the cohort upon death or upon transfer to an education program with a secondary school diploma track.
 A Cohort is comprised of all students active within a specific Cohort Year.

 A graduate is defined as a student who has received a regular diploma from a state or district approved education program as evidenced by receipt of a secondary school diploma from school authorities.
-Any student who receives a diploma under a waiver from the competency examination required under AS 14.03.075(a), as specified by the State Board of Education and Early Development, is considered a graduate.
-This does not include a student who receives a certificate of achievement or a GED certificate.
+Any student who receives a diploma under a waiver from the college and career readiness assessment requirement as noted in AS 14.03.075(a), as specified by the State Board of Education and Early Development, is considered a graduate.